Meaningful-Data/intro_pysdmx_webinar/README.md

 # Webinar: Introduction to pysdmx
-Jupyter Notebook and files for pysdmx webinar
+Jupyter Notebook and files for pysdmx